andrezwicky/imgui/docs/FAQ.md

 ### Q: Why using C++ (as opposed to C)?

-Dear ImGui takes advantage of a few C++ languages features for convenience but nothing anywhere Boost insanity/quagmire.
+Dear ImGui takes advantage of a few C++ language features for convenience but nothing anywhere Boost insanity/quagmire.
 Dear ImGui doesn't use any C++ header file.
 Dear ImGui uses a very small subset of C++11 features.
-In particular, function overloading and default parameters are used to make the API easier to use and code more terse.
+In particular, function overloading and default parameters are used to make the API easier to use and code terser.
 Doing so I believe the API is sitting on a sweet spot and giving up on those features would make the API more cumbersome.
-Other features such as namespace, constructors and templates (in the case of the ImVector<> class) are also relied on as a convenience.
+Other features such as namespace, constructors, and templates (in the case of the ImVector<> class) are also relied on as a convenience.

 There is an auto-generated [c-api for Dear ImGui (cimgui)](https://github.com/cimgui/cimgui) by Sonoro1234 and Stephan Dilly.
 It is designed for creating bindings to other languages.
 If possible, I would suggest using your target language functionalities to try replicating the function overloading and default parameters used in C++ else the API may be harder to use.
 Also see [Bindings](https://github.com/ocornut/imgui/wiki/Bindings) for various third-party bindings.